Selling to a principal and a budget-constrained agent: Introduction

 The seller is able to exploit this by offering an additional outcome in the menu of the mechanism that the agent will find optimal to accept at some types.
 This allows the seller to extract more revenue.
-Though there are other mechanisms that can allow the seller to extract more revenue, we show that an optimal mechanism is a simple one like in Figure \ref{fig:illu}.
+Though there are other mechanisms that can allow the seller to extract more revenue than a posted-price mechanism, we show that an optimal mechanism is a simple one (like in Figure \ref{fig:illu} right triangle).
 Thus, our result says that there is an upper bound (achieved by our optimal mechanism) on the revenue extracted by the seller in these decision making environments.